bryanvtran/supreme-autofill-chrome/README.md

 - Save and reload!

 ## Issues
-Please submit issues in the GitHub.
+Please submit issues in the repo.